dsakic/College/README.md

 The page must be adapted to all devices.

 # 5 task
+Create a new page according to the template from previous tasks.

+We rely on the previous task.
+Under the HTML5 standard, create a new document that will contain all the elements needed to show 5 articles.
+Each article must have a small picture (thumbnail), title, short text, date of publication, and links to more about this article.

+HINT:

+Obligatory elements are html, head, body, header, main, nav, footer.

+Links are in the picture, title and more about this article.

+The page must be adapted to all devices.

 # 6 task

 # 7 task

 # 8 task

 # 9 task